build-on-aws/aws-lambda-and-cqrs-a-winning-combination/README.md

     - `npm run test` to run *Jest* tests.
   - `npm run start` to start a compiled version of the server.
   - `npm run server` to recompile and host the resulting server.
-- For [examples/02-deploying-cqrs-in-aws-lambda-environment](./examples/02-deploying-cqrs-in-aws-lambda-environment) and every single collected approach:
+- For [examples/02-deploying-cqrs-in-aws-lambda-environment](./examples/02-deploying-cqrs-in-aws-lambda-environment) and every single directory that represent a separate approach:
-  - Inside individual approach directory:
+  - Inside each individual directory:
     - Inside `library` directory inside each approach:
       - `npm install` to install all the dependencies.
       - `npm run development` that is bundling the following commands: